Implant

 Different types

-In the UK implants inserted after October 2010 are called Nexplanon.
-Implants inserted before this are called Implanon.
+In the UK implants inserted after October 2010 are called Nexplanon and last for 3 years.

 How they work

-A small (40mm) flexible tube containing progestogen, the implant stops the release of an egg from the ovary by slowly releasing progestogen into your body.
-It thickens the cervical mucus and thins the womb lining.
-This makes it harder for sperm to move through your cervix and less likely for your womb to accept a fertilised egg.
+Nexplanon is a small (40mm) flexible tube containing a progestogen called etonogestrel, the implant stops the release of an egg from the ovary by slowly releasing progestogen into your body.
+It thickens the cervical mucus and thins the uterus lining.
+This makes it harder for sperm to move through your cervix and less likely for your uterus to accept a fertilised egg.

 Information prior to fitting